czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **3. Product Research**

-Let's say you’re selling a product.
-You really should know everything about your product before you write about it.
-What are its features and benefits?
-How did using the product change your life?
+You really should know everything about a product before selling it.
+The best way to get to know your product is to try it and find out its features and benefits.
+Take note of how using the product changed your life?

 ## **4. Your target audience**